Humidity: Human health

 Higher humidity reduces the infectivity of aerosolized influenza virus.
 A study concluded, "Maintaining indoor relative humidity >40% will significantly reduce the infectivity of aerosolized virus."

+Excess moisture in buildings expose occupants to fungal spores, cell fragments, or mycotoxins.
+Infants in homes with mold have a much greater risk of developing asthma and allergic rhinitis.
+More than half of adult workers in moldy/humid buildings develop nasal or sinus symptoms due to mold exposure.

 Mucociliary clearance in the respiratory tract is also hindered by low humidity.
-One study in dogs found that mucus transport was lower at an absolute humidity of 9 g water/m3 than at 30 g water/m3.
+One study in dogs found that mucus transport was lower at an absolute humidity of 9 g/m3 than at 30 g/m3.

 Increased humidity can also lead to changes in total body water that usually leads to moderate weight gain, especially if one is acclimated to working or exercising in hot and humid weather.

 Building construction

 Common construction methods often produce building enclosures with a poor thermal boundary, requiring an insulation and air barrier system designed to retain indoor environmental conditions while resisting external environmental conditions.
 The energy-efficient, heavily sealed architecture introduced in the 20th century also sealed off the movement of moisture, and this has resulted in a secondary problem of condensation forming in and around walls, which encourages the development of mold and mildew.
 Additionally, buildings with foundations not properly sealed will allow water to flow through the walls due to capillary action of pores found in masonry products.
 Solutions for energy-efficient buildings that avoid condensation are a current topic of architecture.

 For climate control in buildings using HVAC systems, the key is to maintain the relative humidity at a comfortable range—low enough to be comfortable but high enough to avoid problems associated with very dry air.

 When the temperature is high and the relative humidity is low, evaporation of water is rapid; soil dries, wet clothes hung on a line or rack dry quickly, and perspiration readily evaporates from the skin.
 Wooden furniture can shrink, causing the paint that covers these surfaces to fracture.

 When the temperature is low and the relative humidity is high, evaporation of water is slow.
 When relative humidity approaches 100%, condensation can occur on surfaces, leading to problems with mold, corrosion, decay, and other moisture-related deterioration.
 Condensation can pose a safety risk as it can promote the growth of mold and wood rot as well as possibly freezing emergency exits shut.

 Certain production and technical processes and treatments in factories, laboratories, hospitals, and other facilities require specific relative humidity levels to be maintained using humidifiers, dehumidifiers and associated control systems.